harshgupta97/style_guide/README.md

 ## Clean Code

+Credit : CodeWithMosh

+NOTE :: We write clean code for other , not for ourself.
+Our code is Clean when someone else understand it.

 ## JavaScript

-A mostly reasonable approach to JavaScript
+A mostly reasonable approach to JavaScript.

 ## TypeScript

-A mostly reasonable approach to TypeScript
+A mostly reasonable approach to TypeScript.

 ## Rules

-Certain coding rule(s) while working on a project, Irrespective of language to maintain a clean code base.
+Certain (collective) coding rule(s) while working on a project, Irrespective of language to maintain a clean code base.
 And to prevent coding smell in the project.